kulics/koral/book-en/collection-type.md

 ```
 dic => ["a": 1, "b": 2, "c": 3];
 ```
-This will create a `text: integer` type dictionary containing` a, b, c` entries.
+This will create a `txt:i32` type dictionary containing` a, b, c` entries.

 If you need a clear dictionary of empty dictionaries, you can also create it using the type-creation syntax.